 Let's look at each of those three major categories, and how to score high the subcategories that makes them up.

 All of your students should collect full points for followed directions and continuity.
 These skills do not require equipment or filmmaking skill.
 It might even be within the contest rules for teachers, as student advisors to personally check these categories.

 The easiest points to earn are the ones for following directions.

-The directions for STN are often just one or two guidelines, mostly revolving around the duration of the project, or using a particular image or line of dialog.
-Yet, inevitably one or two entries will fail to meet the criteria.
+The directions for STN are often just one or two guidelines, mostly revolving around the duration of the project, or the requirement to use an image, or line of dialog in your project.
+Yet, inevitably one or two great entries will fail to meet the criteria.
 Don’t let that be your students!